-The film industry is notoriously hard to get started in, and nowhere is that more true than behind the scenes.
-There are a lot of jobs on a movie set that need to be done, but landing that first one can be difficult, especially if you don’t know where to start.
-Luckily, we’re here to help.
+The film industry is notoriously hard to get started in—and nowhere is that more true than behind the scenes.
+Landing the first crew job can be difficult, especially if you don’t know where to start.
+Here’s information on everything that’s fundamental to getting your crew career off the ground, from who’s who on set and how to actually get jobs, to mastering networking and making money.

 JUMP TO